 Kootenai National Forests - Mostly located in Washington and Montana, respectively, these forests are the perfect complement to Canada's southernmost attractions.

 Best time to go on a road trip from Toronto to Calgary

 The road trip between Toronto and Calgary is best attempted during Canada's warmer months.
 Winter can get extremely cold, especially in Calgary where temperatures can drop to 13 degrees Fahrenheit in January.

-Picking the correct time to make this road trip is absolutely crucial to get the most enjoyment from it.
+Picking the correct time to make this road trip is absolutely crucial to getting the most enjoyment from it.
 As many of the city's finest attractions, as well as a lot of those along the way, rely on being outdoors, it's best to avoid January and December.

 The best time for visiting Calgary are between June and August.
 Not only will you get to enjoy most of the city's special events, but temperatures are a more comfortable average of 66 degrees.

-That said, the summer months will result in heavier crowds and you might find passing through the cities of Chicago and Detroit, that hotel prices are also inflated.
+That said, the summer months will result in heavier crowds, and you might find passing through the cities of Chicago and Detroit, that hotel prices are also inflated.
 If you really want to avoid the busiest months in these top tourist destinations, then late spring and early fall might be preferable.

-For the thrill-seekers looking to combine the road trip with popular festivals, Calgary has a number of international renowned events such as the Calgary Stampede held for 10 days in July plus several large-scale music festivals.
+For the thrill-seekers looking to combine the road trip with popular festivals, Calgary has a number of internationally renowned events such as the Calgary Stampede held for 10 days in July plus several large-scale music festivals.